ITR ITR

 Who Notifies the Cost Inflation Index?

-The cost inflation index is determined by the Central Government through notification in the official gazette.
+The CII is determined by the Central Government through notification in the official gazette.
 It is calculated as 75% of the average rise in the Consumer Price Index (urban) for the immediately preceding year.
 The Consumer Price Index compares the current price of a basket of goods and services with the cost of the same basket in the previous year to calculate the increase in prices, representing the overall economy.

 The process of applying indexation benefit involves the following steps: